Mexican Sweet Potatoes | Camotes Enmielados

 Non-Traditional Spices to Use

-As previously mentioned, traditionally only canela or ceylon cinnamon is used.
-There are plenty of people that also use cloves and star anise, but I’ve incorporated some additional aromatic spices to give this my own special twist.
+As previously mentioned, traditionally only canela or Ceylon cinnamon is used.
+There are lots of people that also use cloves and star anise.

 Below are the spices I use.
 Feel free to use them all or choose our favorites.